JeffreyBenjaminBrown/hode/README.md

 Every `QAnd` must include at least one findlike clause, and every `QOr` must contain nothing but findlike clauses.
 (See Inspect.hs for the precise definition of `findlike`.)

-`QTest` and `QVarTest`, since they are not findlike, can only be invoked as a clause in a `QAnd`.
+`QTest` and `QVTest`, since they are not findlike, can only be invoked as a clause in a `QAnd`.
 (Both are filters; it doesn't make sense to run them without first having found something to filter.)

 ### Not entirely natural